Skip to content

 • Recasting the program’s one credit Leadership seminar towards environmental justice solutions.

-• Creating a three-credit seminar taught each spring (starting Spring '22) that focuses on environmental justice issues and community-engaged research methodologies.
+• Creating a three-credit seminar taught each spring that focuses on environmental justice issues and community-engaged research methodologies.

 • Hosting a workshop each semester on engagement, inclusion, and justice, taught by our Community Engagement Coordinator.